situx/geostatdeploy/README.md

 Hence, no matter which parameters are appended, the whole feature collection or metadata description will be returned.

 A full deployment can be seen in the gh-pages branch of this repository as data and on the Github page of this repository.

+## Limitations

+GitHub pages and similar Webspaces such as Gitlab Pages do not support [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Content_negotiation), i.e. let the browser choose a suitable return format from a GET request.
+To accomodate for that, many HTML pages of the deployment are named "indexc.html", so that the default returned page "index" is in JSON.
+This usually should neither concern the average user browsing the deployment nor the user accessing the deployment in clients such as QGIS.

+## HTML Templating

+Currently, the HTML template used by this tool is hardcoded, but templating support is planned in a future version.